torvalds/linux/Documentation/accel/qaic/qaic.rst

 ====

 QAIC creates an accel device per physical PCIe device.
-This accel device exists for as long as the PCIe device is known to Linux.
+This accel device exists for as long as the PCIe device is known to GNU/Linux.

 The PCIe device may not be in the state to accept requests from userspace at all times.
 QAIC will trigger KOBJ_ONLINE/OFFLINE uevents to advertise when the